What Makes Russia's Economy Run

 Russia's economy is $3.75 trillion as measured by gross domestic product in 2016.
 It was the seventh largest in the world.
 Russia has a mixed economy.
 It's come a long way since the 1991 breakup of the Soviet Union and its command economy.

 Today, the government owns just the oil and gas sectors.
 Gazprom is Russia’s state-owned gas company, and owns the world's largest gas reserves.
 But they are declining, and prices have fallen.
+The states owns 69 percent of Rosneft.
+BP owns 20 percent and the rest is publicly-traded.
+But Rosneft has severe financial problems.
+The other former state industries have been privatized.

 Most experts agree that Russia's economy is controlled by a small circle of powerful oligarchs.
 These wealthy insiders own or manage most important Russian businesses.
 Contrary to popular opinion, President Vladimir Putin doesn't control the oligarchs.
 Instead, he mediates their competing interests.
 This system started in the 1400's during the expansion of the Grand Duchy of Muscovy.
 It operated successfully through czars and Communist regimes.